 Whitney received her MFA in creative writing from the University of Washington in 2004.
 Her short fiction has appeared in numerous journals including New Flash Fiction Review, Cimarron Review, and Bellevue Literary Review.
 She is represented by Julie Barer at The Book Group.
-Her first novel, The Age of Light, based on the life of pioneering photographer Lee Miller, is forthcoming from Little, Brown in February, 2019.
+Her first novel, The Age of Light, based on the life of pioneering photographer Lee Miller, is forthcoming from Little, Brown (US) and Picador (UK) in February, 2019.

 Virginia Center For the Arts Residency